container-storage-interface/spec/spec.md

   * Mounting/unmounting a volume from a node.
   * Consumption of both block and mountable volumes.
   * Local storage providers (e.g., device mapper, lvm).
+  * Creating and deleting a snapshot (source of the snapshot is a volume).
+  * Provisioning a new volume from a snapshot (reverting snapshot, where data in the original volume is erased and replaced with data in the snapshot, is out of scope).
 * Define plugin protocol RECOMMENDATIONS.
   * Describe a process by which a Supervisor configures a Plugin.
   * Container deployment considerations (`CAP_SYS_ADMIN`, mount namespace, etc.).